Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Abstract

 \section{Abstract}

-Classical invariant theory provides a complete framework for reductive and compact Lie groups, but the non-reductive and non-compact cases are significantly more complex and less completely understood.
-This work investigates two distinct regimes: discrete subgroups of the Lorentz group O(n,1) acting on $\mathbb{R}^{n,1}$, and cocompact actions of discrete groups on $\mathbb{R}^n$.
-We prove that for discrete Lorentz groups, the ring of polynomial invariants remains finitely generated, yet the classical Schwarz Theorem, stating that smooth invariants are generated by polynomial ones, fails.
-Conversely, for cocompact actions, the polynomial invariant ring collapses to constants, but a persistent structure of smooth invariants persists and is finitely generated over the smooth functions on the quotient.
-These results reveal a fourfold classification of invariant-theoretic regimes, extending the classical framework and delineating the boundaries of the Hilbert–Weyl and Schwarz theorems.
+Classical invariant theory establishes a systematic correspondence between algebraic and smooth invariants for compact and reductive Lie groups.
+However, the extension of these results to non-compact and non-reductive regimes remains a subject of ongoing research.
+This paper examines the divergence between the algebras of polynomial and smooth invariants in two specific settings: discrete subgroups of the Lorentz group $O(n,1)$ acting on $\mathbb{R}^{n,1}$, and cocompact actions on smooth manifolds.
+We prove that for discrete Lorentz groups, the ring of polynomial invariants is finitely generated, but the smooth invariants are not generated by the polynomial ones.
+In the case of cocompact actions, we demonstrate that the polynomial invariant ring reduces to constants, while the algebra of smooth invariants is finitely generated and determined by the smooth structure of the quotient manifold.
+These results lead to a classification of invariant-theoretic regimes into four categories, identifying the boundaries of the Hilbert--Weyl and Schwarz theorems and establishing the role of properness in the alignment of algebraic and analytic descriptions of symmetry.

 {\bf Keywords.} Invariant theory, Non-reductive groups, Lorentz group, Polynomial invariants, Smooth invariants, Hilbert basis, Schwarz theorem, Cocompact actions.

 {\bf MSC Classification.} 13A50, 57S30, 22E40, 14L24, 53C50, 83A05. \onehalfspace